rockymadden/canvas-lms-cloud/readme.md

 # Canvas LMS Cloud
 Automatically configure, deploy, and host the Canvas LMS on everything from a horizontally scaling, fault-tolerant, load balanced private cloud to a simple local virtual machine instance.
 Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.

-In such scenarios, a provider with DDoS mitigation is highly recommended (e.g. [SoYouStart](http://www.soyoustart.com/) or [OVH](https://www.ovh.com/)).
+---

+__Large Private Clouds Infastructure:__

+The design for large private clouds is targeted specifically around servers with the following specifications:
+* Intel Xeon E3-1245v2 (4 cores/8 threads)
+* 32 GB ECC RAM
+* Intel SSDs in RAID 1 or RAID 10 configuration
+* 1Gbps NIC
+* 1 public IPv4 per-server

+These types of servers can be custom built __very__ cost-effectively (i.e. $1,200).
+They can also be leased in large quantities __very__ cost-effectively (e.g. $65 a month at [SoYouStart](http://www.soyoustart.com/us/offers/sys-e32-4.xml)).

 ## Features
 * High availability, fault tolerant, and horizontal scaling design